unreal-invent/documents/freecaller/README.md

-**PRIVACY POLICY FOR FREECALLER**
+**PRIVACY POLICY FOR CHIPPERCALL**

-This privacy policy governs your use of the software application Freecaller (“Application”) for mobile devices that was created by Unreal App Studios.
+This privacy policy governs your use of the software application Chippercall (“Application”) for mobile devices that was created by Chippercall Integrated Services.
 The Application is a simple application that allows users make voice calls to telephone numbers using internet data.